KPHW: Programming

-In 2004 it changed its call letters to KPHW and adopted the "Power 104.3" handle to reflect its current position and focus on R&B/Hip-Hop product, but by 2010, it began moving more towards Rhythmic Pop tracks, which became more noticeable after the recent departures of Top 40/CHR rival KQMQ and longtime Rhythmic rival KIKI, the latter returning as KHJZ.
-Like both KHJZ and KDDB, KPHW's playlist favors more hit-driven product while retaining the Hip-Hop elements.
-Notable on-air personalities include "KC and Tantra" in the morning, "Island Boy" in the afternoons, and Micah Banks in the evenings.
-In September 2016, KPHW dropped "Hits & Hip-Hop" as its slogan in favor of "Hawaii's Hit Music Channel" in the wake of former competitor KHJZ's return to Rhythmic and Contemporary Hits and their similar slogan "93.9 The Beat, Hawaii's #1 Hit Music Station."
-As of 2018, the station has returned to a Top-40 CHR format with less focus on rhythmic hits.
-Ironically, KDDB also followed suit with their transition to Top 40/CHR at the same time, giving Honolulu two outlets with Top 40/CHRs, ending a five-year drought in Honolulu and return to having two Mainstream CHRs for the first time since 1997.
+In 2004, it changed its call letters to KPHW and adopted the "Power 104.3" handle to reflect its current position and focus on R&B/hip-hop product, but by 2010, it began moving more towards rhythmic pop tracks, which became more noticeable after the recent departures of top 40/CHR rival KQMQ and longtime Rhythmic rival KIKI, the latter returning as KHJZ.
+Like both KHJZ and KDDB, KPHW's playlist favors more hit-driven product while retaining the hip-hop elements.
+Notable on-air personalities include "KC and Taka" in the morning, "Island Boy" in the afternoons, and Micah Banks in the evenings.
+In September 2016, KPHW dropped "Hits & Hip-Hop" as its slogan in favor of "Hawaii's Hit Music Channel" in the wake of former competitor KHJZ's return to rhythmic and contemporary hits and their similar slogan "93.9 The Beat, Hawaii's #1 Hit Music Station".
+As of 2018, the station has returned to a top-40 CHR format with less focus on rhythmic hits.
+Ironically, KDDB also followed suit with their transition to top 40/CHR at the same time, giving Honolulu two outlets with top 40/CHRs, ending a five-year drought in Honolulu and return to having two mainstream CHRs for the first time since 1997.

 On July 20, 2012, Cox Radio, Inc. announced the sale of KPHW and 22 other stations to Summit Media LLC for $66.25 million.
 The sale was consummated on May 3, 2013.